British Retail Consortium definition

-The British Retail Consortium (BRC) is a .
+The British Retail Consortium (BRC) is a trade association made up of 170 members.
 The BRC aims to drive positive change in the retail industry and influence its members to thrive for the benefit of consumers.

 The BRC releases several different pieces of monthly data, such as the Retail Sales Monitor (RSM) report and the Shop Price Index (SPI), that provide detailed insights into the performance of the retail industry.